Dear J,

 “The hardcore drug addicts that I treat …are, without exception, people who have had extraordinarily difficult lives.
 And the commonality is childhood abuse,” Dr. Maté says.

 “In other words, these people all enter life under extremely adverse circumstances.
-Not only did they not get what they needed for healthy development, they actually got negative circumstances of neglect.
+Not only did they not get what they needed for healthy development, but they actually got negative circumstances of neglect.

 I don’t have a single female patient in the Downtown Eastside who wasn’t sexually abused, for example, as were many of the men, or abused, neglected, and abandoned serially, over and over again.